Kales Vehicle Logo (White) - Leading Semi Trailer Manufacturer

 Symptom Likely Cause Solution

-Seized or damaged axle bearing Replace bearing
+Seized axle bearing Replace bearing immediately

-Out-of-round or bent rim Replace wheel assembly
+Bent rim Replace wheel assembly

 4.2.
-Overheated Wheels or Hubs
+Overheated Wheels (Hot Hubs)

 Symptom Likely Cause Solution